 The H&M Foundation is looking for the boldest, brightest and greenest ideas to reinvent the fashion industry.
 You have one month left to apply.

-Today, those five innovations are part of an innovation accelerator program – aiming to make them reality.
-In a not too distant future we’ll probably be able to buy clothing made of citrus, algae or waste-cotton and companies might start recycling unwanted polyester with the help of a microbe, or buy leftover textiles online.
+Today, those five innovations are part of an innovation accelerator programme – aiming to make them reality.
+In a not too distant future, we’ll probably be able to buy clothing made of citrus products, algae or waste-cotton and companies might start recycling unwanted polyester with the help of a microbe, or buy leftover textiles online.

-As the realization of the previous winning innovations continue, it’s time to find five new ones.
-One month ago the second edition of the award launched when non-profit H&M Foundation called out for five more innovations that can make fashion circular.
+As the realization of the previous winning innovations continues, it’s time to find five new ones.
+One month ago, the second edition of the award was launched when the non-profit H&M Foundation called out for five more innovations that can make fashion circular.
 Which means making a shift from “take-make-waste” to a fashion world where there is no waste.

-On 31 October the application closes.
-In the one month that’s left applicants are asked to submit their ideas that will be reviewed by an expert panel consisting of Vogue Italia’s editor-in-chief Franca Sozzani, model and advocate Amber Valletta, professor in sustainable textiles Rebecca Earley, among other experts.
+On 31 October, the deadline for applications closes.
+In the one month that’s left, applicants are asked to submit their ideas that will be reviewed by an expert panel consisting of Vogue Italia’s editor-in-chief Franca Sozzani, model and advocate Amber Valletta, professor in sustainable textiles Rebecca Earley, among other experts.

 So, if you got a genius idea and wouldn’t mind a grant of one